AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 * {api:anychart.charts.Sunburst#drillUp}drillUp(){api} to drill up
 * {api:anychart.charts.Sunburst#getDrilldownPath}getDrilldownPath(){api} to get the drilldown path

-**Note:** By default it is also possible to drill down or up from the [context menu](../Common_Settings/UI_Controls/Context_Menu): right-click on an element and select "Drill Down To" or "Drill Up" in the menu (if, of course, these options are available for the element).
+**Note:** By default it is also possible to drill down or up from the [context menu](../Common_Settings/UI_Controls/Context_Menu): right-click on an element and select "Drill Down To" or "Drill Up" in the menu – if, of course, these options are available for the element.

 Sometimes you might also need to perform a [search](../Working_with_Data/Tree_Data_Model#searching) in the data by using the {api:anychart.data.Tree#search}search(){api} method of the {api:anychart.data.Tree}anychart.data.Tree{api} class
 (see the [Tree Data Model](../Working_with_Data/Tree_Data_Model) article to learn more about operating tree-like data).
 For example, if you want to drill down to a particular item in the data tree, call {api:anychart.data.Tree#search}search(){api} to get the item and {api:anychart.charts.Sunburst#drillTo}drillTo(){api} to drill down to it.
 For drilling up, call {api:anychart.charts.Sunburst#drillUp}drillUp(){api}: